eezstreet/SWATEliteForce/README.md

 - Command interface overhaul!
   * New commands: SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, and DISABLE ALL.
      * SECURE ALL, RESTRAIN ALL and DISABLE ALL commands order your squad to search the entire map.
-SEARCH AND SECURE combines all three commands in one.
+SEARCH AND SECURE combines RESTRAIN ALL and SECURE ALL.
-     * SECURE ALL will not target mission objectives or static drug bags, this is intentional so the player will search for them.
+     * NOTE: SECURE ALL will not look for drug bags until the mission is complete.
   * The lightstick commands got moved back to the DEPLOY submenu.
   * The DEPLOY submenu has been organized so that all of the commands are organized based on their use, instead of a random ordering.
 Frequently used commands are at the top.